KamyarZeinalipour/Detox_Human_eval_UI/README.md

    pip install -r requirements.txt
    ```

-   If you don't have a `requirements.txt` file, you can install the packages individually:
+   Or you can install the packages individually:

    ```bash
    pip install gradio pandas fire